Sharmeena Begum: Criticism of police response

 Begum's travel to Islamic State-occupied Syria, followed by the travel of three of her friends, triggered a discussion of whether UK security officials could have prevented the other girls from following her example.
 Parents of fellow students said that they were unaware that Begum had travelled to Islamic State territory.

 Begum's father criticised the police for ignoring his concerns that her friends might follow her example.
-On 19 February 2019, Metropolitan Police commissioner Cressida Dick defended the police against claims that they should have been able to anticipate Begum's friends following her example.
+On 19 February 2019, Metropolitan Police Commissioner Cressida Dick defended the police against claims that they should have been able to anticipate Begum's friends following her example.
 Dick denied that Begum was travelling on the same plane as another teenage recruit who was prevented from travelling.
 Acknowledging that another 15-year-old girl was prevented from travelling the night Begum left, she said she thought the other girl was on a different plane.
 As for criticism that the police could have prevented her friends from following her example, Dick said that police did speak with her friends but saw them as witnesses rather than potential victims at the time; "knowing somebody's intentions is 'extremely complicated.

 Online contact with the BBC (2023)

 In February 2019, Begum was described as missing.
-In 2023, she was contacted online by the BBC after she had escaped from a Syrian prison for women who had been with ISIL.
-According to the BBC's report, Begum was living in hiding in Syria, raising money for ISIL through social media.
+In 2023, she was contacted online by the BBC after she had escaped from the Al-Hawl refugee camp.
+According to the BBC's report, Begum was living and hiding in Syria, raising money for the ISIL through social media.

+Links to terror attack and arrest in Syria (2026)

+In September 2026, Begum was arrested in northern Syria after German authorities investigating the 2026 Berlin Pride attack found messages between her and the attacker, Abdul Ballout, including a reported video in which he pledged allegiance to ISIL.
+This video was made on the same day as the attack and his death, and Ballout and Begum had been in communication in the days prior, but she had not been counseling him and was unaware of his plans.

+Initial reports about Begum’s link to Ballout initially indicated Begum was dead.
+Begum’s father, until he was informed by the news media of his daughter’s arrest and detention, he had thought she’d been killed in Syria.
+She was 27 years old at the time of her arrest.
+She has been stripped of her British citizenship.